tevfik/datum-server/docs/guides/SECURITY.md

 **DO NOT** open a public GitHub issue for security vulnerabilities.

-Instead, please email security concerns to: [your-email@example.com]
+Instead, please email security concerns to: security@datum.io (or your organization's security contact)

 Include the following information:
 - Description of the vulnerability